 Day 14 – 19: Siargao

-Siargao was another favourite.
+Siargao was another favorite.
 The island is covered in palm trees.
 The vibe is very surf-oriented and the restaurants and accommodation reminded me of those in Bali.
 This island is not yet very popular, hence the WiFi and electricity are awful here and the ATM’s very unreliable.
 Make sure you bring enough cash before you come to Siargao!

 Getting around in Siargao: